Try free on Pangolin Cloud

 Example:https://app.pangolin.net or https://pangolin.my-server.com

 The endpoint is how the site knows which server to connect to.
 This is the fully qualified hostname of the Pangolin server (the URL you use to access the dashboard).
 For Pangolin cloud, the endpoint is https://app.pangolin.net.
-The site uses this endpoint ot establish a websocket connection and receive control messages from the server.
+The site uses this endpoint to establish a websocket connection and receive control messages from the server.

-This is an Enterprise Edition only feature.
+This is an Enterprise Edition-only feature.